-Some performance measures show a need for improvement during FY2010 and beyond.
-Student Completion Rate was only 66.9 percent.
-This was a better rate than in FY2009 but should be further increased.
+Some performance measures show a need for improvement during FY2012 and beyond.
+Student Completion Rate was only 63.1 percent.
+This was a lower rate than in FY2010 and should be increased if at all possible.
 Although there are undoubtedly special problems and circumstances associated with the providing of secondary programs in an adult prison setting, every effort should be made to see that students enrolled in such programs actually complete them.
-The Program Capacity Rate was only 78.1 percent.
-This may not be a true measure of students served in some programs.
-Adult students are sometimes permitted to enroll in secondary programs when an institution does not have enough interested youths to fill the program to capacity.
+The Program Capacity Rate was above 100 percent.
+Such a good result came about by the combined efforts of Central Office leadership, institutional leadership and teacher cooperation.

 Industry-based credentialing continues to be on the rise in the Ohio Central School System.
-Barbering program student completers have always been tested and credentialed by the State Barber Board.
+Barbering program student completers have always been tested and credentialed by the State Barber Board; Cosmetology program completers have been tested by the Ohio State Board of Cosmetology.
 Testing of landscape/turf management, and horticulture students through the Ohio Nursery Landscape Association (ONLA) continues to increase.
 OCSS students pass both barbering and horticulture tests at a significantly higher rate than "on the street" students.
 Testing is also done in such diverse areas as American Welding Society (AWS), National Center for Construction Education and Research (NCCER), ServSafe, Equipment and Engine Training Council (EETC), and Automotive Service Excellence (ASE).
+Environmental Protection Agency (EPA) testing is done in HVAC classes.
+Occupational Health and Safety Administration (OSHA) certification is provided in construction trade classes.
 Still, there are "pockets" within the OCSS in which such testing is either lagging behind or not done at all.
-A final credentialing opportunity, that provided by Microsoft Office Specialist (MOS) testing should resume and should greatly increase as soon as specially-designated computers for such testing have been distributed and training of the teachers has been done.
-At the date of writing of this report, all pieces were in place for this to occur.
+Microsoft Office Specialist (MOS) testing is expected to resume in April and May of 2012.

-Overall, the Ohio Central School System continued to progress in its efforts to improve and modernize its career-technical programs during FY2010.
+Overall, the Ohio Central School System continued to progress in its efforts to improve and modernize its career-technical programs during FY2011.
 The filling of numerous vacancies in the teaching positions, as well as the opening of some new programs, remain high priorities.
+Due to reorganization within the Ohio Department of Rehabilitation and Correction, population changes in some institutions have necessitated the cessation or changing of career-technical programming.
+Ohio Central School System leadership has put, and continues to put, much thought and research into the planning and implementation of the necessary changes.